aerospike/backup-go/README.md

 	restoreCfg := backup.NewDefaultRestoreConfig()
 	restoreCfg.Parallel = 5

-	streamingReader, err := backup.NewStreamingReaderLocal("backups_folder", backup.EncoderTypeASB)
+	// For restore from single file use local.WithFile(fileName) reader, err := local.NewReader(
+		local.WithDir("backups_folder"),
+	)
 	if err != nil {
 		panic(err)
 	}

-	restoreHandler, err := backupClient.Restore(ctx, restoreCfg, streamingReader)
+	restoreHandler, err := backupClient.Restore(ctx, restoreCfg, reader)
 	if err != nil {
 		panic(err)
 	}

-	// use restoreHandler.Wait() to wait for the job to finish or fail err = restoreHandler.Wait()
+	// Use restoreHandler.Wait(ctx) to wait for the job to finish or fail.
+	// You can use different context here, and if it is canceled
+	// backupClient.Restore(ctx, restoreCfg, streamingReader) context will be cancelled too. err = restoreHandler.Wait(ctx)
 	if err != nil {
 		log.Printf("Restore failed: %v", err)
 	}